What is critical thinking? Do you teach people how to be critics?

 How about The Five-Whys?

 Yes, we use a modified Five-Whys procedure for tracking root cause.
 The standard Five-Whys lacks our convergent analysis for answering the question “Why?”.
 Teams often identify what they think is “Why?”.
 But, without analysis.
 So, this may become just the Five-Guesses.
 See the video POST (LinkedIn/in/rick-wells): “Tracking Root Cause” about four flaws in the Five-Whys tool as identified by an upper-level Toyota exec.
 Also, go to our website (critical-thinking.com) for related articles.
-One Article in our members section (free) discusses our evaluation of the 3 Legged 5 Whys (#27).
+One Article in our members section (freely accessible) discusses our evaluation of the 3 Legged 5 Whys (#29).

 So, the selection of a team tool can create problems?

 Correct.
 People often use the wrong tool.
 Either they are unclear about their purpose, or a better tool is unknown to them.
 But people use what they have and are familiar with.
 This can make things complicated.
 For example, brainstorming tools were originated as part of decision making for the generation of creative ideas for marketing products.
 But this is not the issue in Problem Solving where what we want is precisely what caused the problem.
 There is no value in thinking of other ways to create the problem beyond finding what happened.

 What advice can you offer to an organization who wants to improve team collaboration efforts?